ibm-cloud-docs/account/orgs_spaces.md

 ## Adding orgs
 {: #createorg}

 If you have a billable account, you can add as many orgs as you need.
 Lite accounts can have only one org, which is already created in your account.
+Orgs can't be deleted after you add them.

 1. Go to **Manage** > **Account**, and select **Account resources > Cloud Foundry orgs**.
 Click **Create**.
 2. Enter an org name.
 The name must be unique in {{site.data.keyword.Bluemix_notm}}.